dspedroborges/quiz-maker/README.md

 - [ ] Creation form
 - [ ] Generation of quizzes with LLM
 - [ ] App available in English and Portuguese
+- [ ] Answers as suggestions according to the category

 ## Prerequisites